Reason and Emotion

-Reason and Emotion is a 1943 propaganda short film by Walt Disney Productions, which was nominated for the Academy Award for Best Animated Short Film in 1943.
-Released on August 27, 1943 in the United States, the short is eight minutes long.
+Reason and Emotion is a propaganda short film by Walt Disney Productions, released on August 28, 1943, by RKO Radio Pictures.
+It was nominated for the Academy Award for Best Animated Short Film in the same year.
+The short film is eight minutes long.

-The short has been compared to the 2015 Pixar Animation Studios film Inside Out.
+The short has been cited as an influence on the 2015 Pixar Animation Studios film Inside Out by the film's director, Pete Docter, and its sequel released in 2024 which was directed by Kelsey Mann.

 Plot

 The short demonstrates how a person adopts their ability to solve problems through logical reasoning (the head) or through emotional passion (the heart).
 Adolf Hitler is shown to not have any reasoning, instead relying purely on emotion; it is explained that "Americans should control the emotion inside our head lest it control us — and make us vulnerable to Hitler's vile fearmongering."
 Hitler's speeches and motivational tactics are shown as manipulative.

 Production

 Reason and Emotion was directed by Bill Roberts, with animation by Ward Kimball and Ollie Johnston, among others.
-BlogofDeath explains: "During World War II, [Joe] Grant and animator Dick Huemer created gags and designs for many of Disney’s patriotic-themed cartoons", including this movie.
+BlogofDeath explains: "During World War II, [Joe] Grant and animator Dick Huemer created gags and designs for many of Disney's patriotic-themed cartoons", including this film.

+In an August 1942 issue, LIFE magazine's "Walt Disney Goes to War" showed seven preliminary drawings for Reason and Emotion, and wrote: "Here are sketches from a new Disney short now being filmed.
+Like several of his short subjects, it is based on an idea offered by the U.S. Government, but done entirely at Disney's expense and released by him through RKO.
+It is presented as straight entertainment with wartime appeal.
+Disney tackles here the difficult subject of Reason and Emotion and brings it off brilliantly.
+Looking with X-ray eyes into human heads, he draws a humorously exaggerated portrait of Reason as a bespectacled professor, and Emotion as a cave man.
+When emotion runs wild, especially in the head of a Nazi, there is hell to pay.
+But Disney takes care to show that Emotion in its place is a good thing."